 This year has been a challenging one for us all, but particularly for older adults and the people who work tirelessly to ensure their safety, health and well-being.
 By diligently following the advice and guidelines from the Centers for Disease Control and Prevention, we have been successful in limiting the impact of COVID-19 on our residents and employees.
-As of January 18, 2020, seven Claiborne residents and three employees out of nearly 400 residents and 300 employees have tested positive in the past week
+As of April 5, 2021, we've had no new cases in the past week among our nearly 400 residents and more than 370 employees.

 Now that a COVID-19 vaccine is available, we’ve taken steps to ensure that all residents and employees who desire vaccination will receive it as quickly as possible.
 As a participant in the Pharmacy Partnership for Long-Term Care Program, we are among those receiving earliest access to the vaccine.
-We are working with our pharmacy partners to ensure the quick and efficient distribution of vaccinations once they become available.
+We are working with our pharmacy partners to ensure the quick and efficient distribution of vaccinations.
 The service is free for both our residents and employees.

 How we minimize impact

 While the vaccine is an important step in keeping residents and employees safe, we continue to follow CDC guidelines to minimize the impact of COVID-19 on our communities.
 They include: